Best of Smart Data Capture in the Last Mile

 Technology has always been key to productivity in the last mile.
-And productivity is so much easier to achieve when your staff use smart devices.
+And productivity is much easier when your employees use Scandit-powered devices for delivery tasks.

-We know this because we’ve helped delivery companies around the world develop applications to help workers in the last mile.
+We know this because we’ve helped delivery companies worldwide develop applications to help workers in the last mile.

-Here are just a few of our clients.
+Here are some customer stories from a few of our clients.

-Our work for these brands covers many different requirements and KPIs – from replacing dedicated scanner devices to provide augmented reality to save time.
+Our work for these brands covers many different requirements and KPIs – from replacing open source to provide augmented reality to save time.

 This report collects some of the innovative last mile delivery apps we have helped our clients build.
 So you can use these best of class examples to develop your own.